beejjorgensen/bgnet0/src/bgnet0_part_0900_projecthttp2.md

 method (`GET`), the path (e.g. `/file1.txt`), and the protocol (`HTTP/1.1`).

+Don't forget to `.decode("ISO-8859-1")` the first line of the request so that you can use it as a string.

 We only really need the path.

 ## Stripping the Path down to the Filename